AEmilioDiStefano/ros2_ws/instructions_IRL.md

 **ONE** chassis with **FOUR** DC gear motors (easy to find at hobby shops)

-We will not include instructions on how to make your own chassis, these can be bought ready-made or assembled easily from a small rectangle of sheet metal and some simple tools
+We will not include instructions on how to make your own chassis, these can be bought ready-made or assembled easily from a small rectangle of sheet metal and some simple tools.

-The outer shell of our robot was made using a 3D printer, but this can be made by hand or cut out of a recycled plastic shell of any kind)
+The outer shell of the robot in the GIF was made using a 3D printer, but this can be made by hand or made from a recycled plastic shell of any kind.

 <br>